All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 Brawling's Dirty Fighting only works against figures whom the user has excellent knowledge of their anatomy.
 Any human can fight dirty against another human, but would need to know Naturalist to fight dirty against a Reptile Man or Gargoyle.
 The Dirty Fighting bonus of +2 replaces rather than stacks with the base +1 damage of the Brawling skill.
 No single figure can use both Brawling and Unarmed Combat skills in the same turn, no matter how many heads they have.
 Replace all "bare hands" references under Brawling with unarmed and note that a dirty fighting knee strike can be used while carrying items in both hands.

-Flying(2) Negates two points of the DX adjustment for attacking while flying (to a net no adjustment for melee attacks and only -2 for thrown and missile attacks).
+Flight Expertise(1) Negates the two points of the DX adjustment for attacking while flying (as per the Flight spell on page 25).
 This talent also negates the additional die penalty on saving throws to avoid hazards for those creatures unfamiliar with flight.
-This is a bonus skill for any creature that was born to a flying species and is useful for any character shapeshifted to one, becomes a vampire, or just fond of using the Flight spell.
+This is a bonus skill for any creature that was born to a flying species and is useful for any character shapeshifted to one, becomes a vampire, or is just fond of using the Flight spell.
 This talent doesn't grant any flying ability, it just represents familiarity with flight.

 A character may take multiple levels of Area Knowledge for the same region.
 Each additional level would usually reduce the IQ roll to know any specific fact (at the given level of detail) by one die.

 A wizard who doesn't pay the rest of the mundane talent cost at creation loses the bonus point.
 Most wizards take Literacy as their mundane talent because their childhoods were spent in front of books, not out on the farm.
 Heroes can also take this Bookworm background, but in either case this increases the difficulty of their rolls to spot things they don't have specific talents for by one die.